GLOBAL MARKETS-U.S. stocks pull back from highs, dollar down vs yen

 NEW YORK, Aug 5 Stocks on Wall Street pulled back from record levels on Monday, while the dollar fell against the yen as investors weighed the likelihood of when the Federal Reserve will pare back its economic stimulus program.

-Encouraging signs of growth in the global economy, however, gave the U.S. currency support and kept declines in U.S. and European equities in check, while a better-than-expected pick-up in the U.S. service sector pushed bond yields to near two-year highs.
+Encouraging signs of growth in the global economy, however, gave the U.S. currency support and kept declines in U.S. and European equities in check.
+But the better-than-expected pick-up in the U.S. service sector pushed bond yields to near two-year highs.

-U.S. shares added to the modest declines in the mid-afternoon after Richard Fisher, the president of the Federal Reserve Bank of Dallas, said the Fed should cut its massive bond-buying program next month, unless economic data takes a decided turn for the worse.

-"It's a minor move in the market because we knew that this was Fisher," said Joe Saluzzi, co-manager of trading at Themis Trading in Chatham, New Jersey.

-"It's a guessing game every day because different speakers have different opinions."

-The S&P 500 stock index has risen for five of the past six weeks, gaining more than 7 percent over the period.
-It closed at an all-time high on Friday despite a disappointing read on the U.S. labor market.
+The S&P 500 has risen for five of the past six weeks, gaining more than 7 percent over the period.
+The index closed at an all-time high on Friday despite a disappointing read on the U.S. labor market.

 Given that advance, further gains may be difficult at these levels, analysts said, especially with the corporate earnings season largely over.